syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-command-binding/Binding-commands-to-a-button.md

 {% endtabs %}

 N>
-* If the commandparameter is some other text or invalid page number, the GoToPageCommand does not have any effect.
+* If the command parameter is some other text or invalid page number, the GoToPageCommand does not have any effect.

 # Printing PDF